seungjun-green/GeminiX/README.md

 ## How to test this app

-**Step 1: Prepare Your Environment**
+**Step 1: Clone the Repository**

 Create a new folder on your computer.
 Open your terminal, and navigate to the newly created folder.

-**Step 2: Clone the Repository**

-Clone the GeminiX repository by entering the following command:
+Then clone the GeminiX repository by entering the following command:

 ```
 git clone https://github.com/seungjun-green/GeminiX.git
 ```

-**Step 3: Open the Project**
+**Step 2: Open the Project**
 Navigate to the GeminiX folder, and then to GeminiX/GeminiX.xcodeproj using your terminal or file explorer.

-**Step 4: Run the Application**
+**Step 3: Run the Application**

 Open the project in Xcode.
 Press Cmd + R to run the app.